A Comparison of Performance Measures for Online Algorithms: Bijective Analysis

 \section{Bijective Analysis}

 Bijective analysis correctly distinguishes between \DC{} and \LDC{}, indicating that the latter is the better algorithm.
-This follows from the following general theorem about lazy algorithms, and the fact that there are some sequences where one of \DC's servers repeatedly moves from $C$ towards $B$, but moves back to $C$ before ever reaching $B$, while \LDC's server stays on $C$. \begin{theorem} The lazy version of any algorithm for the baby server problem is at least as good as the original algorithm according to Bijective Analysis. \end{theorem} \begin{proof} By Proposition~\ref{laziness}, the identity function, $id$, is a bijection such that $\LALG(I)\leq \ALG(id(I))$ for all sequences $I$. \end{proof}
+This follows from the following general theorem about lazy algorithms, and the fact that there are some sequences where one of \DC's servers repeatedly moves from $C$ towards $B$, but moves back to $C$ before ever reaching $B$, while \LDC's server stays on $C$.

+\begin{theorem} The lazy version of any algorithm for the baby server problem is at least as good as the original algorithm according to both Bijective Analysis and Average Analysis. \end{theorem} \begin{proof} By the laziness observation, the identity function, $id$, is a bijection such that $\LALG(I)\leq \ALG(id(I))$ for all sequences $I$.
+If an algorithm is better than another algorithm with regards to Bijective Analysis, then it is also better with regards to Average Analysis~\cite{ADLO07}. \end{proof}